László Kubala: Coaching career

-After leaving Barcelona, Kubala accepted a contract as a player-coach with RCD Espanyol and teamed up with Alfredo Di Stéfano.
-During his time at Espanyol he gave a La Liga debut to his son, Branko.
-In 1966, he joined FC Zürich, again as player-coach, and made his last appearance in a European Cup game against the competition's eventual winners, Celtic.
+After leaving Barcelona, Kubala accepted a contract as a player-coach with Espanyol and teamed up with Alfredo Di Stéfano.
+During his time at Espanyol, he gave a La Liga debut to his son, Branko.
+In 1966, he joined Zürich, again as player-coach, and made his last appearance in a European Cup game against the competition's eventual winners, Celtic.
 In 1967, Kubala went to Canada, where at Toronto Falcons he enjoyed something of family reunion with his father-in-law, Ferdinand Daučík, his brother-in-law, Yanko Daucik and his son Branko.
 He appeared in 19 matches for Toronto, scoring five times.

-By the end of 1968, he had returned to La Liga, and after a brief spell at Córdoba CF, he became coach of the Spain national team.
-Kubala ended the team's 11-year absence from the World Cup when he guided the team to the 1978 World Cup, but could not steer them through the first-round group stage.
+By the end of 1968, he had returned to La Liga, and after a brief spell at Córdoba, he became coach of the Spain national team.
+Kubala ended the team's eleven-year absence from the World Cup when he guided the team to the 1978 World Cup, but could not steer them through the first-round group stage.
 He also managed them at Euro 80, where they were again eliminated in the first round.

 In 1980, he returned to Barcelona as a manager for a second short spell before moving to Saudi Arabia where he managed Al-Hilal.
-He subsequently managed three other La Liga clubs, including CD Málaga whom he guided to the Segunda División title in 1988.
+He subsequently managed three other La Liga clubs, including Málaga, whom he guided to the Segunda División title in 1988.
 His last coaching position was with Paraguay in 1995.